Chord Voicings Masterclass

 Modes of the Harmonic Minor as Applied to Major Chords (#4)

-• Improvising with a pulse and no fixed meter
+• Improvising with a pulse and no fixed meter; chord shapes as templates for single-line improvising

 Reviews & Ratings